Google and Apple Maps Blur Tim Cook’s Home After Stalker Fears

-Both Apple and Google Maps have now pixelated-out Tim Cook’s US$3.5 million California home, according to Mailonline.
+Both Apple and Google Maps have now pixelated out Tim Cook’s US$3.5 million California home, according to Mailonline.
 It follows the granting of a restraining order against a woman Julia Lee Choi, who the company alleges stalked its CEO, as first reported by Bay Area outlet The Mercury News.

 Google And Apple Maps Hide Tim Cook’s Home